benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/installation.rst

 Installation
 ============

 The installation of PyTorch Geometric Temporal requires the presence of certain prerequisites.
-These prerequisites are the following:
+These are described in great detail in the installation description of `PyTorch Geometric <http://www.python.org/>`_.

-* Python version that is above 3.7
-*
-*